Geneva Protocol

 The Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous or other Gases, and of Bacteriological Methods of Warfare, usually called the Geneva Protocol, is a treaty prohibiting the use of chemical and biological weapons in international armed conflicts.
 It was signed at Geneva on 17 June 1925 and entered into force on 8 February 1928.
 It was registered in League of Nations Treaty Series on 7 September 1929.
 The Geneva Protocol is a protocol to the Convention for the Supervision of the International Trade in Arms and Ammunition and in Implements of War signed on the same date, and followed the Hague Conventions of 1899 and 1907.

 It prohibits the use of "asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices" and "bacteriological methods of warfare".
-This is now understood to be a general prohibition on chemical weapons and biological weapons, but has nothing to say about production, storage or transfer.
+This is now understood to be a general prohibition on chemical weapons and biological weapons between state parties, but has nothing to say about production, storage or transfer.
 Later treaties did cover these aspects – the 1972 Biological Weapons Convention (BWC) and the 1993 Chemical Weapons Convention (CWC).

 A number of countries submitted reservations when becoming parties to the Geneva Protocol, declaring that they only regarded the non-use obligations as applying to other parties and that these obligations would cease to apply if the prohibited weapons were used against them.

-The main elements of the protocol are now considered by many to be part of customary international law.

 Negotiation history

 In the Hague Conventions of 1899 and 1907, the use of dangerous chemical agents was outlawed.
 In spite of this, the First World War saw large-scale chemical warfare.
 France used tear gas in 1914, but the first large-scale successful deployment of chemical weapons was by the German Empire in Ypres, Belgium in 1915, when chlorine gas was released as part of a German attack at the Battle of Gravenstafel.
 Following this, a chemical arms race began, with the United Kingdom, Russia, Austria-Hungary, the United States, and Italy joining France and Germany in the use of chemical weapons.

 This resulted in the development of a range of horrific chemicals affecting lungs, skin, or eyes.
 Some were intended to be lethal on the battlefield, like hydrogen cyanide, and efficient methods of deploying agents were invented.
 At least 124,000 tons were produced during the war.
 In 1918, about one grenade out of three was filled with dangerous chemical agents.
-Around 1.3 million casualties of the conflict were attributed to the use of gas, and the psychological effect on troops may have had a much greater effect.
+Around 500k-1.3 million casualties of the conflict were attributed to the use of gas, and the psychological effect on troops may have had a much greater effect.
+A few thousand civilians also became casualties as collateral damage or due to production accidents.